 uncompresses the page to its original form.
 This section describes

-how InnoDB manages the buffer pool with respect to pages of
+InnoDB manages the buffer pool with respect

 To minimize I/O and to reduce the need to uncompress a page, at times the buffer pool contains both the compressed and uncompressed form of a database page.
 To make room for other required database pages, MySQL can evict from the buffer pool an uncompressed page, while leaving the compressed page in memory.
 Or, if a page has not been accessed in a while, the compressed form of the page might be written to disk, to free space for other data.
 Thus, at any given time, the buffer pool might contain both the compressed and uncompressed forms of the page, or only the compressed form of the page, or neither.